-For seven years, our Jinja women's group has diligently learned business skills and used internally generated microloans to build and expand their businesses.
+Since 2007, our Jinja women's group has diligently learned business skills and used internally generated microloans to build and expand their businesses.
 They want to escape the Jinja slums and own their homes.
 Help them achieve their dream.
 We have purchased land for these homes.
 Ten ladies each need $1300 to match the $1300 they are saving for a home down payment (2/3 to raise on globalgiving) to begin construction of the first phase of ten homes.
-Ladies who once lived on less than $1 per day will escape poverty forever.
+Ladies who once lived on under $1 per day will escape poverty forever.
 Good bye slums!

 Most of these Ugandan women are Acholis who have experienced the horrors of the northern Ugandan war that lasted for 20 years and chose to flee the war area only to end up trapped in the slums of Jinja, Uganda.
 They have worked hard at building their businesses these past 7 years but remain entrapped in poverty because land is expensive and they cannot escape the slums where most live.
 The slums are rampant with theft, disease, filth, discrimination against the Acholis, and hopelessness.